henneysq/meg-ahat/README.md

 Principle Investigator: Robert Oostenveld

-Collaborators: Gustavo Feijoo, Henrik Hansen, Marcus Carstensen, Kristoffer Madsen, Eelke Spaak
+Collaborators: Henrik Hansen, Marcus Carstensen, Kristoffer Madsen, Eelke Spaak

 This repository contains the files required to run the experiment, currate the data, and run the analyses.